What is Vaginismus & What Causes Vaginismus?

 A history of sexual trauma can create a protective response in the muscles that has not yet gone away even if you know or feel you are in a safe situation.

 Physical and verbal abuse can also feed into this response, even if the physical abuse was elsewhere.
 When that threat and fear was present, the muscles likely contracted.
-If that was chronic and/or if the response was not processed, the body can hold onto that tension.
-The vaginal muscles can “hold” that state of contraction.
+If that was chronic and/or if the response was not processed, the body can hold onto that threat response.
+When attempting to engage in insertion, this response may create pain or further guarding.

 Shame around Sex or Genitals

-With very religious or conservative upbringings, negative views around sex, sexuality, or genitals can be prevalent.
+Whether from society, media, certain religious or conservative upbringings, or family messaging, negative views around sex, sexuality, or genitals can be prevalent.
 It is very common for vaginismus to occur in these scenarios.
-If your body believes that sex is wrong or that nothing should be inserted, then it can respond accordingly to aid in that belief.
+If your body believes that sex is wrong or that nothing should be inserted, then it can respond accordingly to “protect” yourself within that belief.
 So if you’re told that you should not have sex, that it’s dangerous, or wrong, then the vagina can contract when intercourse is attempted.
-This shame can also come from societal messaging or something someone said to you one time when you were young and that belief stuck with you.
+This shame can even come from something someone said to you one time when you were young and that belief stuck with you.

 This shame can be around the act of sex itself, sexuality and who you are attracted to, or your genitals themselves.